joostkremers/pandoc-mode/docs/index.md

 buffer to PDF, you are not asked for the format again.
 If you want to use a different format, use the prefix argument `C-u`.

-This setup means that you do not need to switch the output format to `latex`, `context` or `html5` every time you wish to create a PDF, which can be practical if you’re also converting to another format.
+This setup means that you do not need to switch the output format to one of the output formats that allow for PDF creation every time you wish to create a PDF, which can be practical if you’re also converting to another format.
 Keep in mind, though, that if you wish to change settings for PDF output, you *do* need to switch to the relevant output format.

 Note that for `latex`, `beamer` and `html`, you can use different PDF engines.
 For `latex` and `beamer`, these are `pdflatex` (the default),